-Even though we love to create custom artwork for a number of our customers, about half of the orders come through the virtual door with artwork already created.
-Of that half, roughly one quarter have followed proper art guidelines and have artwork that is print ready.
+We love to create custom artwork for a number of our customers, but many of our customer orders come through the virtual door with artwork already created.
+However not everyone follows proper art guidelines and has artwork that is screen print ready.
 Insufficient artwork files require varying degrees of prepress work to ensure a high quality print.
 Luckily for all involved, we’re design wizards!
 No matter the state of your source artwork, we can make it work, but that doesn’t mean its ideal.
 We’ve worked with everything from oil paintings to crayon drawings.

 All artwork is preferred in vector format at full size as Adobe Illustrator or Illustrator pdf files with all fonts outlined.
 Raster graphics must be created at full size and at 300 dpi or higher.
-We accept the following hi-resolution file formats: eps, ai, svg, pdf, psd, tiff, and hi-resolution jpgs.
+All multi-color raster graphics should also be layered with each print color on a separate layer.
+We accept the following hi-resolution file formats: eps, ai, svg, pdf, psd, and tiff.
+High-resolution jpgs can be used as a last resort for 1-color images.
 Vector files and color-separated artwork is strongly encouraged.
 All fonts must be converted to outlines or the font file(s) must be included with artwork.
 If you have questions regarding the print readiness of your artwork, please contact your graphic designer or our art department.
-Please do not send any Microsoft documents for printing.
+Please do not send any Microsoft files for printing.
 There are no Microsoft programs that allow users to create hi-resolution graphics for professional printing.
 If you do submit your artwork as low-resolution graphics, it will be subject to design charges necessary to re-create your artwork as a print-ready graphic.

 There are a handful of design applications out there and people all have their preferences as to which works best for them.
 Placing a low-quality image into a professional design program and re-saving it does turn your design into a quality, print-ready design file.
 The two biggest design programs are Adobe Photoshop and Adobe Illustrator.
 Both of these applications have their strengths depending on what kind of illustration you’re working on, however they have one very large, fundamental difference.